-In the Kolmogorov-Smirnov test conducted to analyze the normality distribution it was observed that the data were not normally distributed.
-Therefore, Mann-Whitney U test was performed to investigate whether there was a difference between mean FLPR levels, ferritin levels and lymphocyte percentage alone and 28-day mortality.
-As a result of this test, it was seen that FLPR levels were significantly higher in those who died in 28 days (p< 0, 01).

-When evaluated alone, ferritin levels were high and lymphocyte percentages were low in the mortality group (p < 0.001) (Tab.
+In the Kolmogorov-Smirnov test conducted to analyze the normality distribution, it was observed that the data were not normally distributed.
+Therefore, Mann-Whitney U test was performed to investigate whether there was a difference between the mean FLPR levels, ferritin levels and lymphocyte percentage alone and 28-day mortality.
+As the result of this test, it was seen that FLPR levels were significantly higher in patients with mortality in 28 days (p<0.01).
+When evaluated alone, ferritin levels were high and lymphocyte percentage were low in the mortality group p< 0.001) (Tab.
 4).

-In the Kruskal Wallis-H test performed to determine whether the mean FLPR levels of the patients differ significantly according to the severity classification variable, the difference between the severity groups and the mean FLPR was found to be statistically significant (x2 = 148,284; SD = 3; p = 0.000).
-It was observed that FLPR levels were high in groups with critical and serious clinical manifestations (Tab.
+In the Kruskal-Wallis-H test performed to determine whether the mean FLPR levels of the patients differ significantly according to the severity classification variable, the difference between the severity classification groups and the mean FLPR was found to be statistically significant ( $\chi^2$ =148.284; SD=3; p=0.000).
+It was observed that FLPR levels were high in critical and serious groups (Tab.
 5).